 The Montessori learning materials are available at all times.
 We also provide opportunities for outdoor time, cooking, creative dramatics, walks and time for your child to just “be.”

 Breakfast is available from 7:00 to 8:15 am for early arrival children.
 Half-day children are in school until approximately 11:45 am.
-Full-day and extended-day children enjoy a pleasant lunch brought from home, followed by nap/rest time and then additional class time in the afternoon.
+Full-day and extended-day children enjoy lunch brought from home, followed by nap/rest time and then additional class time in the afternoon.

 Rosehill is dedicated to an educational experience that will help children develop not only a foundation for a lifetime of learning but a love for life and mankind.
 We ask not what is in our best interest, but that which is in the best interest of the child.